uventure/uventure.github.io/index.md

 Once authenticated, you can create a profile that provides a bio statement and list of interests, plus links to Facebook and Instagram.

-This application plans to make use of the Google Map API or Leaflet or whichever Map API we plan to use once we find out that it's stable.
+This application uses an unofficial node module of the Google Maps API made to run Google Maps in a Meteor development environment.
 <img class="ui centered image" src="../images/gmaps.png">

 ## Planning an adventure